 | Virgin | 85 years at the time of completion.
 If it's less, we require it to be extended on or before completion. |

-The lawyers that we work with procure Hebden Bridge lease extensions and help protect your position.
+The lawyers that we work with handle Hebden Bridge lease extensions and help protect your position.
 A lease extension can be arranged to be completed to coincide with a change of ownership so the costs of the lease extension are paid for using part of the sale proceeds.
 You really do need expert legal advice in this difficult and technical area of law.
 The conveyancer we work with provide it.